makeruniverse/docs/docs/blog/posts/Startups-fail.md

     - Holger
 ---

-Startups fail.
+Most tech startups fail.
 The few that don't are "fat tail events" (Nassim Taleb).
 They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham).